cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 Validation required alignment across three dimensions:

-1. **Technology Integration:** I unified VGS, VPC, and SI+ to work cohesively with the AI system.
-This required creating data products and ensuring smooth interaction between the AI layer and Microsoft Teams.
+1. **Technology Integration:** I connected the AI layer to Microsoft Teams and to VGS for the pilot, with data products and handoffs designed so VPC and SI+ could follow in later phases (see evolution over time below).
+This matched the deliberate VGS-first scope rather than pretending all three systems were integrated on day one.
 2. **Process Simplification:** The introduction of AI shifted the procurement process from manual search and review to an AI-assisted approach with mandatory human verification.
 Training the team on new capabilities and adjusting workflows were essential steps.
 3. **Cultural Shift:** Implementing AI in procurement required a mindset shift.
 I positioned the system as a decision-support tool rather than a decision-maker, which allowed the team to focus on strategic judgment rather than information gathering.